 Honestly, all of that convo is a bit boring.
 Pizza is more than any debate, place, or style.
 Pizza is adaptable, malleable, and transcendent.
 The construction of baked flatbread, rich sauce, heaps of cheese, and a deluge of toppings means pizza can be all things at all times to all people.
 Hence, its inherent greatness.

-Below we’ve compiled our comprehensive picks for the best pizza in each of these United States (with Washington, DC, thrown in for good measure).
+With that in mind, we’ve dug up our comprehensive picks for the best pizza in each of and every state (with Washington, DC, thrown in for good measure).
 These may not be your childhood favorites.
 Instead, our picks are places that excel at offering a wholly unique and delicious pizza experience that feels quintessential to its state.
+We promise they’re all a whole hell of a lot better than the frozen pie you’re contemplating.

 ALABAMA: Pints & Pies, Montgomery